-Figura 6: QQplot and worm plot for residuals of model 6.
+Figure 7: QQplot and worm plot for residuals of model 6.
+Source: Own elaboration.

-5. Conclusions
+5 Conclusions

-The results agree with Castro et al. (2012), concluding that the optimal bacterial cellulose yield is found near pH 3.5.
-The two explanatory variables used in the model were significant in explaining the mean and variance of bacterial cellulose yield; the equations 9 and 10 could be used to model the system behavior under those conditions and to describe the variability of the bacterial cellulose yield.
+GAMLSS model is a useful statistical technique to model all parameters of a probability density (or mass) function for a response variable using a set of covariates.
+In this paper we showed an application of GAMLSS to model the bacterial cellulose yield using as covariates pH and cultivation time.
+The results showed in Figures 5 and 6 point out that the maximum bacterial cellulose yield is obtain for low values of pH and cultivation time close to 14 days, this results agree with the experiment of Castro et al. (2012) that concluded that the optimal bacterial cellulose yield for this type of experiment is found near pH 3.5.
+The two explanatory variables used in the model were significant in explaining the mean and variance of bacterial cellulose yield; the equations 9 and 10 could be used by researchers to model (or predict) the system behavior under those conditions and to describe the variability of the bacterial cellulose yield.